mayhemheroes/hero-resources/README.md

 * The project is not part of oss-fuzz.

+Here are a couple of tips for integrating your project.

+* Make sure that the target you're integrating is first-party!
+Third-party integrations are not eligible (Hint: Check the filepath!)

+* Look for a `/fuzz` directory.
+There might already be fuzzing targets written for you.

+* Look for a unit test directory.
+You may be able to leverage unit tests to create fuzz targets.

 If in doubt, ask in the [Mayhem Hacking Community](https://community.forallsecure.com/).

 ## Troubleshooting Checklist